 - There’s no real link between religion and health – More Muslims and non-religious said they had the best health when compared to other religious groups, but there’s no conclusive difference; everyone’s in broadly the same boat.

 - Minority religious groups are better educated and more likely to work than Christians and Muslims – 40.1% of Christians and 35.4% of Muslims had either no qualifications or entry-level qualifications.
 This could be linked to age in the case of Christians and deprivation, race and perhaps even gender in the case of Muslims.
-Minority religious groups (Hindus, Sikhs, Buddhists, Jews) are significantly more like to hold a degree level qualification (42.5%), but Muslims (27.3%) and Christians (24.6%) are more likely to do so than the non-religious (24%).
+Minority religious groups (Hindus, Sikhs, Buddhists, Jews) are significantly more likely to hold a university level qualification (42.5%), but Muslims (27.3%) and Christians (24.6%) are more likely to do so than the non-religious (24%).
 Minority religious groups also had much higher economic activity rates (70-78%) than every other group.

 Faith Schools & Faith in Schools

 As far as I can tell, the Church in Wales says there are 172 Church in Wales schools (with 25,000 pupils) and there are said to be 91 Catholic schools across Wales.
 It’s unclear how many non-Christian faith schools and independent faith schools there are.